-Training sessions meet weekly on Wednesdays from January to June.
-Each trainee will be introduced to a mentor to help guide them through the training class and to introduce them to the Tulare/Kings Master Gardener organization.
+Training sessions meet weekly on Fridays from January to May.
+Each trainee will be introduced to a Sprout Team to help guide them through the training class and to introduce them to the Tulare/Kings Master Gardener organization.
 The UCCE Tulare Office is the main headquarters of the Tulare/Kings MG Program.

 Classes are taught by experts ranging from University of California faculty and staff, landscape and nursery professionals, local horticulture educators and Certified Master Gardeners.
 Topics that may be covered in the Training Program include:

 |Soils, Fertilizers, Compost, Amendments||Drought Tolerant & Native Plants|